bahrain-uob/VoiceMate/README.md

 Click on the play button to start the scene.
 ![Image description](./Images/Play.png)

-Then click on the start button.
+Then click on the **Start** button.

-For the demo purposes the scene only converts the following paragraph to sign lanaguage.
+For demo purposes, try the following paragraph on COVID-19:

 >Coronavirus disease is an infectious disease caused by a newly discovered coronavirus.
 >